Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and

 \subsection{Energy calibration of the GNEIS spectrometer}

-The energy of the neutron causing fission was determined in this work by the time of flight method.
+The energy of the neutron causing fission was determined in this work by the time-of-flight method.
 The signal that serves as the trigger for the start of measurements (digitization of waveforms with the length of 8 $\mu$s) was the signal from the START detector.
-Using digital processing of waveforms from the cathode of the fragment detector (MWPC) each ''useful'' fission event was assigned a time stamp relative to that trigger, and the time of flight spectrum can be formed from such events.
+Using digital processing of waveforms from the cathode of the fragment detector (\mbox{MWPC)} each ``useful'' fission event was assigned a time stamp relative to that trigger, and the time-of-flight spectrum can be formed from such events.
 The neutron time of flight $t$ was determined by following equation:

-where $t_{exp}$ --- the time stamp of ''useful'' fission events, $t_0$ --- the time of departure of the neutron from the neutron-producing lead target of the GNEIS spectrometer, $t_{\gamma}$ --- the peak position in the raw time of flight spectrum corresponding to fission induced by $\gamma$-quanta (photonuclear fission), and $T_{\gamma}$ --- the time-of-flight of the $\gamma$-quanta from the source target to the target with the isotope under study.
+where $t_{exp}$ --- the time stamp of ``useful'' fission events, $t_0$ --- the time of departure of the neutron from the neutron-producing lead target of the GNEIS spectrometer, $t_{\gamma}$ --- the peak position in the raw time-of-flight spectrum corresponding to fission induced by $\gamma$-quanta (photonuclear fission), and $T_{\gamma}$ --- the time-of-flight of the $\gamma$-quanta from the source target to the target with the isotope under study.

-To find out the neutron energy from the time of flight, it is necessary to calibrate the scale ''time of flight -- neutron energy''.
+To find out the neutron energy from the time of flight, it is necessary to calibrate the scale ``time of flight -- neutron energy''.
 Such calibration was carried out using a set of reference points, which consisted of a photofission peak and resonance minima in time-of-flight spectra associated with the position of neutron resonances $E_r$ in the total neutron cross section of lead (the source target material of the GNEIS spectrometer), using the following approximation:

 Here $L$ is the flight path length, $t_d$ --- the time shift due to the different length of the connecting cables between the detector and the measuring equipment, the response time of the detectors, which give time stamps to measure the time of flight.